erikamaker/JavaScript/functions.md

 ```

 - Function declarations have a name and are hoisted to the top of their scope, meaning they can be called before they are defined.

+- In JavaScript, function declarations are hoisted to the top of their scope, which means they can be called before they are defined in the code.
+This allows you to call a function declaration even if it appears later in the code.

+- This behavior differs from Ruby, where methods are not hoisted.
+In Ruby, methods must be defined before they are called; otherwise, an error will occur.
+The only exception to this is when methods are defined within a class.
+In Ruby, methods defined within a class are available for use once the class is initialized, allowing you to call them on instances of that class.

 ```
 // Function expression